-Here are 8 tips from 3 marketing professionals on how to keep on top of your cafe marketing.
+Here are 8 tips from 3 marketing professionals on how to keep on top of your cafe for sale marketing.

 Brands who are out of sight will easily fall out of mind for many consumers.
 So it's important to maintain communication with your audience.
 Social media is a great way to do this, particularly if you already have a decent audience.
 Also look to other channels, like direct email.
 Remember, keep it thoughtful, personal and true to your brand values.